All links go directly to official Sprague, Nebraska government websites.

 Elections & Voter Records

-Sprague voters are served by the Lancaster County Election Commissioner's Office, located at 601 North 46th Street, Lincoln, NE 68503, phone (402) 441-7311, website https://www.lancaster.ne.gov/election.
-This office administers all federal, state, county, and local elections for Lancaster County residents including the Sprague area.
-Nebraska voters can register online at https://www.nebraska.gov/apps-sos-voter-registration/ through the Nebraska Secretary of State's website, or in person at the Election Commissioner's office, at the Nebraska Department of Motor Vehicles when obtaining or renewing a driver's license, or by mailing a completed voter registration application.
-The deadline to register is 6:00 p.m. on the third Friday before any election (typically 17-18 days before Election Day).
-Nebraska requires valid identification; acceptable forms include Nebraska driver's license, state ID card, passport, military ID, or tribal ID.
-As an unincorporated community, Sprague has no municipal government and therefore no city council or mayoral elections.
-Sprague residents vote in federal, state legislative, county, and special district elections.
-Voters can look up their assigned polling place by entering their address at https://www.votercheck.necvr.ne.gov/VoterView or by calling the Election Commissioner's office.
-Nebraska makes certain election records public, including voter registration lists (available for purchase for political purposes), campaign finance reports filed with the Nebraska Accountability and Disclosure Commission, candidate filing information, and precinct-level election results, all accessible through county and state websites.
-In the November 2024 presidential election, Lancaster County recorded approximately 65% voter turnout with over 180,000 ballots cast from roughly 215,000 registered voters.
-For the November 3, 2026 general election, Sprague and Lancaster County voters will decide several key races: Nebraska's gubernatorial election (Governor Jim Pillen's term expires in 2027 so this seat will be on the ballot if he seeks re-election or in an open race), one of Nebraska's U.S. Senate seats (Senator Deb Fischer's seat is up in 2026), Nebraska's unicameral Legislature District 1 seat representing southern Lancaster County including the Sprague area, county commissioners, county attorney, county sheriff, and various county offices, plus any school board positions and special district seats.
-Nebraska allows early voting in person starting 30 days before Election Day at the Election Commissioner's office and designated early voting locations.
-Mail-in (absentee) ballots are available to any registered voter upon request; applications can be submitted online, by mail, or in person beginning 120 days before an election and must be received by the Election Commissioner by 6:00 p.m. on the second Friday before Election Day.
-Completed ballots must be received by mail or deposited in an official drop box by 8:00 p.m. on Election Day to be counted.
+Nebraska voters can register online at https://www.nebraska.gov/apps-sos-voter-registration/ through the Secretary of State's website, in person at the Election Commissioner's office, at the Nebraska Department of Motor Vehicles when obtaining or renewing a driver's license, or by mailing a completed application.
+The registration deadline is 6:00 p.m.
+On the third Friday before any election, typically 17-18 days before Election Day.
+Voters must present valid identification such as a Nebraska driver's license, state ID card, passport, military ID, or tribal ID.
+Residents participate in federal, state legislative, county, and special district contests.
+Voters can locate their assigned polling place by entering their address at https://www.votercheck.necvr.ne.gov/VoterView or calling the Election Commissioner's office.
+Nebraska makes certain election records publicly available, including voter registration lists for purchase for political purposes, campaign finance reports filed with the Nebraska Accountability and Disclosure Commission, candidate filing information, and precinct-level results accessible through county and state websites.
+Lancaster County recorded approximately 65% voter turnout in the November 2024 presidential election, with over 180,000 ballots cast from roughly 215,000 registered voters.
+For the November 3, 2026 general election, local voters will decide several key races: Nebraska's gubernatorial election (Governor Jim Pillen's term expires in 2027 so this seat will be on the ballot if he seeks re-election or in an open race), one of Nebraska's U.S. Senate seats (Senator Deb Fischer's seat is up in 2026), the Nebraska unicameral Legislature District 1 seat representing southern Lancaster County including the Sprague area, county commissioners, county attorney, county sheriff, various county offices, plus school board positions and special district seats.
+Early voting in person begins 30 days before Election Day at the Election Commissioner's office and designated locations.
+Mail-in (absentee) ballots are available to any registered voter upon request; applications can be submitted online, by mail, or in person starting 120 days before an election and must be received by the Election Commissioner by 6:00 p.m.
+On the second Friday before Election Day.
+Completed ballots must arrive by mail or be deposited in an official drop box by 8:00 p.m.
+On Election Day to be counted.

 Frequently Asked Questions